-The plate holder is designed for scanning multi-well microplates in standard ANSI (SBS) formats with plastic or glass bottoms.
-It can accommodate other plate formats that have standard footprint dimensions.
+The plate holder is designed for imaging multi-well microplates in standard ANSI (SBS) formats with plastic or glass bottoms and standard footprint dimensions.
+It can also be used with the optional dish holder, which holds up to six 35 mm (1.38 in.) dishes.
 Optimal image quality depends on plate flatness, well bottom thickness, and optical clarity.

-A spring-loaded, mechanical clamp holds the sample plate securely in the plate holder.
-The clamp automatically opens when the sample stage moves to the load/eject position; it automatically closes when the sample stage moves the plate into position for imaging.
+A spring-loaded, mechanical clamp holds the plate or dish holder securely in the plate holder.
+The clamp automatically opens when the sample stage moves to the load/eject position; it automatically closes when the sample stage moves into position for imaging.